mjtamlyn/ayb-notes/9-mobile-persistence-offline-clients.md

 ## Phonegap

 Live demo time - build a phone gap app.
+It works.
+They're packaged apps which live on the device.